 Baker-Deakin Department of Lifestyle and Diabetes

-A collaborative partnership between the Baker Heart and Diabetes Institute and the Institute for Physical Activity and Nutrition (IPAN), the Baker-Deakin Department of Lifestyle and Diabetes has been established to advance research into one of the greatest health challenges of our time – the prevention and management of type 2 diabetes.
+A partnership between the Baker Heart and Diabetes Institute and the Institute for Physical Activity and Nutrition (IPAN), the Baker-Deakin Department of Lifestyle and Diabetes was established to advance research into one of the greatest health challenges of our time – the prevention and management of type 2 diabetes.

-Led by eminent researcher Professor David Dunstan, the Department focuses on developing evidence-based lifestyle approaches to address the growing prevalence of type 2 diabetes, drawing on shared interests in physical activity, sedentary behaviour, nutrition and chronic disease management research.
+The Department develops effective evidence-based lifestyle approaches to address the growing prevalence of type 2 diabetes, drawing on the institutes' shared interests and expertise in physical activity, sedentary behaviour, nutrition and chronic disease management research.

 Centre for Sport Research